-The Company currently has three (3) directors.
-Upon completion of the 2023 Annual Stockholders' Meeting, the Company expects to have four (4) independent directors.
+The Company currently has four (4) independent directors.

 Plans to improve

 The Board and Committees undertake to take further steps to enhance adherence to principles and practices of good corporate governance.
 The Corporation undertakes to periodically review its policies and guidelines, and ensure compliance with all SEC and PSE mandated corporate governance memorandums.
 There have been no deviation for the past year from the Company's Manual on Corporate Governance.
 In fact, as of date: